Infected (The Last of Us): Conception and writing

-The Last of Us series creators Craig Mazin and Neil Druckmann respectively wrote and directed "Infected"; Druckmann was the writer and creative director of the video game on which the series is based.
-The Directors Guild of Canada revealed Druckmann was assigned to direct an episode in September 2021; in February 2022, Druckmann confirmed he directed an episode and said his experience reinforced and reflected his experience in directing games.
-He previously predicted the experience would be significantly different than directing games, but noted several similarities after witnessing Mazin direct the first episode.
+The Last of Us series creators Craig Mazin and Neil Druckmann, respectively, wrote and directed "Infected"; Druckmann was the writer and creative director of the video game on which the series is based.
+The Directors Guild of Canada revealed Druckmann was assigned to direct an episode in September 2021; in February 2022, Druckmann confirmed he directed an episode and said his experience reinforced and reflected his experience directing games.
+He predicted it would be significantly different but noted several similarities after witnessing Mazin direct the first episode.
 He found the biggest difference was the inability to make changes after production; in game development, he is able to request changes to factors such as framing, lighting, clothing, environments and weather.
-He spent over a month preparing for the episode as it was his first experience in directing television.
-Pascal considered Druckmann the most open and excited of the show's directors, and Ramsey found his feedback believable due to his proximity to the source material.
-In January 2023, it was revealed Druckmann directed the second episode.
+He spent over a month preparing as it was his first experience directing television.
+Pedro Pascal (who portrays Joel) considered Druckmann the most open and excited of the season's directors, and Bella Ramsey (Ellie) found his feedback believable due to his proximity to the source material.

 Rotten Tomatoes listed the episode's title in December 2022 as "Cordyceps Ordo Seclorum"; Mazin clarified it was "an early idea" that was later replaced as "it doesn't really make much sense".
+Joel's glance at Ellie in the final scene was an unscripted addition by Pascal; Druckmann felt it demonstrated Joel's frustration with Ellie, a feeling she returned.
+Mazin considered ending the episode with Ellie following Joel but Druckmann insisted the ending remain unresolved.
+The final scene and credits use the song "Allowed to be Happy" by Gustavo Santaolalla, featured in the video game The Last of Us Part II (2020).